clarawong20/clarawong20/README.md

-- 👋 Hi, I’m @clarawong20
+- 👋 Hi, I’m Clara Wong!
+- 🏫 I'm in my third year of electrical and biomedical engineering at McMaster University
-- 👀 I’m interested in learning new languages and applying them through various applications.
-I hope to learn more about coding from hackathons, co-op experiences, and extracurriculars.
+- 👀 I’m interested in learning more about web development and applying technology to health solutions!
+I hope to learn and apply these skills through hackathons, co-op experiences, and extracurriculars.
-- 🌱 I’m currently learning C++ and JavaScript
+- 💼 I have experience in automotive embedded software (C, MATLAB, Simulink, C++) and 3D modeling for surgical applications (SOLIDWORKS, Autodesk Inventor, 3D printing, silicon molding)
-- 📫 How to reach me: email - clarawong20@gmail.com
+- 📫 How to reach me: email - clarawong20@gmail.com or wongc148@mcmaster.ca

 <!---
 clarawong20/clarawong20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.